Stanford upsets Oregon (again), and the Pac-12 has no undefeated teams left: Breaking down the playoff paths

-STANFORD — A blown lead, a late touchdown drive, an overtime stunner and history came full Saturday at Stanford Stadium.
+STANFORD, Calif. — A blown lead, a late touchdown drive, an overtime stunner and history came full Saturday at Stanford Stadium.

 Meanwhile, the Pac-12’s playoff chances were cut in half.